Everything you need to know about The Girl on the Train at the Duke of York’s

 Who is starring in The Girl on the Train?

-Samantha Womack will play Rachel Watson in The Girl on the Train.
+Samantha Womack played Rachel Watson in The Girl on the Train.
 Best known for playing Ronnie Mitchell in Eastenders for a decade, Womack has appeared in productions including a national tour of The Addams Family as Morticia Addams, as well as Guys and Dolls at the Piccadilly Theatre and South Pacific at the Barbican.

 Further casting for The Girl on the Train is to be announced, but the current touring cast is completed by John Dougall, Lowenna Melrose, Kirsty Oswald, Adam Jackson Smith, Oliver Farnworth, Naeem Hayat, Phillipa Flynn and Matt Concannon.